Home energy professionals use a blower door as a diagnostic tool to determine how much air is entering or escaping from your home.

 These are some reasons for establishing the proper building tightness:

-- Reducing energy consumption due to air leakage
+- Reducing energy consumption from excess air leakage

 - Avoiding moisture condensation problems

-- Avoiding uncomfortable drafts caused by cold air leaking in from the outdoors
+- Avoiding uncomfortable drafts caused by cold or warm air leaking in from outside

-- Determining how much mechanical ventilation might be needed to provide acceptable indoor air quality.
+- Determining whether mechanical ventilation is needed to provide acceptable fresh air and maintain indoor air quality in your home.

-Blower doors consist of a frame and flexible panel that fit in a doorway, a variable-speed fan, a pressure gauge to measure the pressure differences inside and outside the home, and an airflow manometer and hoses for measuring airflow.
+Blower doors consist of a frame and flexible panel that fit in a doorway, a variable-speed fan, a digital pressure gauge to measure the pressure differences inside and outside the home, which are connected to a device for measuring airflow, known as a manometer.

 Preparing for a Blower Door Test